 Front Range Counseling Center offers various group counseling sessions throughout the year including groups targeted toward anxiety and stress management, relationship or marital issues, men’s issues, support groups for depression counseling and a general group for addressing a broad range of members’ needs.
 We offer group therapy at our Denver and Littleton, Colorado offices with different times and topics offered at each location.
-Click on the Group Schedules box to find a group counseling session in the Denver area that is appropriate for addressing your needs.
+Click on the Group Schedules box to find a group counseling session at the office closes to your area that is appropriate for addressing your needs.
 For additional information about the groups listed or for future group counseling meetings, please feel free to call 303-933-5800.

 There are often things about ourselves that we don’t realize may be contributing to our emotional distress.
 Group counseling allows members to uncover the truths about themselves in their interactions with others.
 The opportunity to interact honestly and openly with the group led by a trained therapist, as opposed to friends and family members, can be an enlightening experience that allows you to see yourself in a new way.
 Group counseling also allows members to experiment with newly adopted attitudes and ways of dealing with problems while receiving support and feedback from their peers in the group.
 These sessions are particularly beneficial for people feeling isolated from society or misunderstood by others.
 People are often surprised to find out just how much they have in common with other individuals.